Is the Facebook Community Standards a “Bill of Rights”?

 Simply put, confidence in Facebook’s ability to protect their “community” is waxing cold!

-So, why am I, along with other professional investors buying up FB shares like crazy?
+So, why am I, along with other professional investors STILL buying up FB shares like crazy?

 Because, its CEO released its intention to create a Supreme Court “like” appeals system.

-This new “court system” will be the avenue to appeal the decision made by Facebook’s Review Panel if your content is ever removed.
+This new “court system” will be the avenue to appeal the decision made by Facebook’s Review Panel if your content is ever blocked, censored or removed.

 And, will it help bring digital justice to Facebook members whose content was wrongfully removed from Facebook or perhaps a release from Facebook Jail!